 B I O G R A P H Y

 Jessica Teckemeyer creates mixed-media animal sculptures to explore the multiplicity in human nature.
 Her highly finished artworks feature dramatic, glossy human eyes to clue viewers to the introspective nature of her ideation.
 Some sculptures utilize hidden technology to create unexpected encounters.
-Her research is immersed in psychology, literature, film, media and contemporary monster theory.
-The resulting concepts reveal the collective unconscious through portraying archetypes.
-Jessica is fascinated by our imperfect nature and works to capture vulnerabilities.
-According to Curator Laura Burkhalter, "Touching on broad themes of primal emotion and ancient mythology to specific current issues such as gun violence, Teckemeyer's art engages and unsettles on multiple levels."
+Her research interests include psychology, mythology, and contemporary monster theory, which result in concepts that reveal the collective unconscious.
+She is fascinated by the complexities of human experience.
+According to Curator Laura Burkhalter of the Des Moines Art Center in Iowa, "Touching on broad themes of primal emotion and ancient mythology to specific current issues such as gun violence, Teckemeyer's art engages and unsettles on multiple levels."

-Teckemeyer fabricated sculptures for internationally-known artist Siah Armajani from 2009 until 2013.
-Prior to graduate school, she worked in the sculpting, mold making, and painting departments at "Tivoli Too" a 3D design and production studio located near Minneapolis, Minnesota.
-She received her Bachelor of Fine Arts degree at Minnesota State University Moorhead in 2004.
+Teckemeyer fabricated sculptures for internationally known artist Siah Armajani from 2009 until 2013.
+Prior to graduate school, Teckemeyer worked in the sculpting, mold making, and painting departments at "Tivoli Too," a 3D design and production studio located near Minneapolis, MN.
+She earned her Bachelor of Fine Arts degree at Minnesota State University Moorhead in 2004.